upadhyaypranjal/FPGA-based-Multi-Protocol-Analyzer-Sniffer/README.md

 1. Launch the **Renesas Go Configure Software Hub**.
 2. Open the FPGA project located in the `fpga/rtl/` directory.
-3. Configure the required I/O pin assignments using the IO Planner.
+3. Verify the I/O pin assignments using the IO Planner.
-4. Verify clock and oscillator resource mappings.
+4. Run synthesis and review resource utilization.
-5. Run the synthesis process.
-6. Execute Place & Route (PnR).
+5. Execute Place & Route (PnR).
-7. Generate the FPGA bitstream.
+6. Generate the FPGA bitstream (`.bin`).
-8. Flash the generated bitstream to the SLG47910 ForgeFPGA.
+7. Save the generated bitstream for deployment.

-### Firmware Deployment
+### RP2040 Firmware Deployment

-1. Hold the **BOOTSEL** button on the Shrike Lite board.
+1. Open the MicroPython environment (Thonny IDE).
-2. Connect the board to the host computer via USB.
+2. Connect the Vicharak Shrike Lite board to the host PC.
-3. Release the BOOTSEL button.
+3. Ensure the required Python scripts are available in the `firmware/` directory.
-4. Copy the generated `.uf2` file to the mounted `RPI-RP2` storage device.
+4. Copy the generated FPGA bitstream (`FPGA_bitstream_MCU.bin`) to the RP2040 filesystem.
-5. The board will automatically reboot and start the firmware.
+5. Upload the protocol analyzer Python firmware to the board.
+6. Run the firmware to automatically configure and program the ForgeFPGA through the RP2040.
+7. Verify that the FPGA programming process completes successfully.

 ### Validation

-After programming both the FPGA and RP2040:
+After FPGA configuration and firmware deployment:

-1. Connect the host computer through USB.
+1. Connect the host computer to the Shrike Lite board through USB.
-2. Open a serial terminal (Arduino IDE).
+2. Open a serial terminal (Arduino IDE Serial Monitor, PuTTY, or Tera Term).
 3. Configure the terminal for the selected baud rate.
+4. Connect the ESP8266 test generator to the UART and I²C monitoring interfaces.
-4. Generate UART or I2C traffic from the external ESP8266.
+5. Generate UART traffic, I²C traffic, or both simultaneously.
+6. Verify that the FPGA correctly detects, decodes, and packetizes protocol activity.
-5. Verify that protocol activity and decoded data are displayed on the host terminal.
+7. Confirm that decoded UART messages and I²C transactions are displayed on the host terminal in real time.
+8. Validate correct detection of:
+   - UART messages
+   - I²C START and STOP conditions
+   - I²C Address frames
+   - I²C Data bytes
+   - ACK/NACK responses
 ---

 <div align="center">